-My fifth grade teacher intentionally removed all the covers from the classroom reading material, embracing the expression, “Never judge a book by it’s cover”.
+My fifth grade teacher intentionally removed all the covers from the classroom reading material, asking the class to embrace the expression, “Never judge a book by its cover”.
 The class was instructed to pick a page at random, read a paragraph, and then decide if you wanted to continue the story.
-This taught me at a young age to pay attention to what’s on the inside and to be curious past the first impression.
-When I’m in book stores now, I still use this method to pick out a new book. - LC
+This taught me at a young age to pay attention to what’s on the inside and to be curious past a first impression.
+I still use this method to pick out a new books. - LC

 Stories & Reconnecting

 Women Who Run With the Wolves: Myths and Stories of the Wild Woman Archetype

 "Within every woman there is a wild and natural creature, a powerful force, filled with good instincts, passionate creativity, and ageless knowing.
 Her name is Wild Woman, but she is an endangered species.
 Though the gifts of wildish nature come to us at birth, society's attempt to 'civilize' us into rigid roles has plundered this treasure, and muffled deep, life-giving messages of our own souls.
 Without Wild Woman, we become overdomesticated, fearful, uncreative, trapped."

 In her now-classic book that spent 144 weeks on the New York Times hardcover bestseller list, and is translated into 35 languages, Clarissa Pinkola Estés, Ph.D., shows how woman's vitality can be restored through what she calls "psychic archaeological digs" into the ruins of the female unconscious.
 Dr. Estés uses her families' ethnic tales, washed and rinsed in the blood of wars and survival, multicultural myths, her own lyric writing of those fairy tales, folk tales, and stories chosen from her life witness, and also research ongoing for twenty years… that help women reconnect with the healthy, instinctual, visionary attributes of the Wild Woman archetype.